readium/annotations/README.md

 }
 ```

 ##### 1.3.2.4.
-Range Selector + CSS Selector + XPath Selector + Plain Text Selector
+Range Selector + CSS Selector + XPath Selector + Character Position

 A Range Selector identifies the beginning and the end of the selection by using other Selectors.
 It contains two CSS Selectors.
 Each CSSSelector references the parent element of the text node containing the annotation start or end character.
-It is optionally refined by an XPath Selector which points a specific text node in the parent element, itself refined by a Character Fragment Selector which selects a character in this text node.
+It is optionally refined by an XPath Selector which points a specific text node in the parent element, itself refined by a Character Position Fragment Selector which selects a character in this text node.

 The use of XPathSelector is constrained to the selection of a text node among children of the element node selected by the CSS Selector.
 It is not included in the construct if the parent element has only one child text node.